benzino77/tasmocompiler/README.md

 #### How to use "Custom parameters"?

-The configuration options is limited on purpose.
+The configuration options are limited on purpose.
 I don't want to _overload_ the GUI with too many options.
 But there is _Custom prameters_ step which allows you to define other Tasmota parameters.
 Let's say you want to define your MQTT broker and credentials for it.
 You have to put these lines in _Custom parameters_ field:
 ```C++
 #ifdef MQTT_HOST
   #undef MQTT_HOST